-In exceptional circumstances, you may tow it with all four wheels on the ground, only in a forward gear, with the gear in neutral position N, over a maximum distance of 31 miles (50 km) and not exceeding a speed of 15.5 mph (25 km/h).
+Under exceptional circumstances, you may tow the vehicle with all four wheels on the ground, only going forward, with the gear lever in the neutral N position, and for a distance not exceeding 30 miles (50 km).

-If the gear lever cannot be put into the N position, please consult an authorised dealer
+If the gear lever cannot be put into the N position, please consult an authorised dealer.